Concealed Handgun Licenses

 The Concealed Handgun License Unit manages all aspects of applying for and the issuance of concealed handgun licenses (CHL).
 The unit is responsible for investigating applicants and issuing a CHL to those who meet the legal standards set forth by the ORS.
 This unit also responsible for monitoring existing licenses and, when necessary, revokes licenses for reasons consistent with the law.
 A secondary function to the CHL unit is public fingerprinting.

-DISCLAIMER: Beginning May 2nd, 2023, the new online application for Concealed Handgun Licenses will be the ONLY accepted applications.
-If you do not have the ability to apply online, you may come into the office, and we will assist you.
+Beginning May 2nd, 2023, the online application for Concealed Handgun Licenses will be in effect.
+If you do not have the ability to apply online, you may come into the office and we will assist you.

 You may schedule an appointment online.

 To qualify for a concealed handgun license, all applicants must:

 - Be at least 21 years of age

 - Be a U.S. citizen or meet Immigration and Naturalization requirements

 - Be a resident of Douglas County Oregon